DutTong18/KPI/README.md

 |---|---|
 | Stope state — `StopeID / DesignStage / SubProcess` | Stage order list (one key per row) |

-Both halves are read at the start of each run and re-written at the end.
+Both halves are read at the start of each run and rewritten at the end.

 ---

 ---

-## Code Walkthrough — Section by Section
+## Code Walkthrough  Section by Section

 The script is organised into a `main()` function containing 13 numbered steps, followed by helper functions.
 The two standalone helpers at the bottom of the file (`columnLetterFromIndex` and `rowFromAnchor`) live outside `main()` because they take no script state and could be reused independently.